Forklift Propane Tanks: Sizes, Refilling, & More

 What Makes Propane Different

 If you’re looking to clean up the air where your employees work, using propane forklifts is a must.
 They’ve been trusted for decades to reduce harmful emissions like NOx and hydrocarbons compared with diesel.
 When your crew can work in a cleaner environment, they’re more likely to be productive.
-Toxins released by diesel forklifts are proven to irritate respiratory issues like asthma, which could lead to sick employees who can’t come into work — that’s not good for your efficiency or workplace morale.
+Toxins released by diesel forklifts are proven to irritate respiratory issues like asthma, which could lead to sick employees who can’t come to work — that’s not good for your efficiency or workplace morale.

 If you think electric forklifts aren’t polluting the environment, think again.
 When you consider the emissions created by manufacturing, transporting, and recharging batteries, electric forklifts produce 76 percent more SOx (Sulfur Oxide) emissions than you’d get with propane.